hennyCollab/darlings_project/README.md

 # darlings_project

-My work on the website for the upcoming Darlings project, "Archive".
+Repo of website files/folders for the upcoming Darlings digital art project, "Archive".